 - The best way to make a complaint is to speak to a member of staff about your concern.
 Misunderstandings and frustrations are best dealt with by raising concerns with the staff directly involved at an early and informal stage.

-- Where this is not possible, clients of our clinical services should arrange to speak to one of our Clinic Managers, or you can write to them, if this is preferred.
+- Where this is not possible, clients of our clinical services should arrange to speak to one of our Clinic Managers.

 - In each case, the concerns you raise will be investigated and we will get back to you.

-- If the issue is not resolved with the Chief Executive Officer’s response, you will be informed of the final appeal process which goes to the Board of Trustee’s consideration of your complaint, as a final appeal.
+- If the issue is not resolved by the Chief Executive Officer’s response, you may write to the Chair of the Board of Trustees requesting the Board of Trustee’s consideration of your complaint, as a final appeal.

-- External bodies which accredit our services will also respond to complaints, usually after the above process has been completed.
+- External bodies which accredit our services may also respond to complaints, usually only after the above process has been completed.

 How to make contact

 By phone: 020 7378 2000